threefoldtech/jumpscale_lib/JumpScale9Lib/clients/gitea/README.md

 ```

-- `g.helpers.addMileStonesToRepos`: Adds a list of milestones to a list of repos.
+- `g.addMileStonesToRepos`: Adds a list of milestones to a list of repos.
 If milestones are not supplied to the function, it uses the default milestones list.

 ```python